lllucius/skilltest/README.rst

 | Where:

   -h, --help  show this help message and exit
-  -C CONFIG, --config CONFIG  path to configuration file -I INPUTDIR, --inputdir INPUTDIR  path to voice input directory -O OUTPUTDIR, --outputdir OUTPUTDIR  path to voice output directory -S SKILLDIR, --skilldir SKILLDIR  path to skill directory -T TESTSDIR, --testsdir TESTSDIR  path to tests directory -a AVSTASKS, --avstasks AVSTASKS  number of concurrent AVS requests -b, --bypass  bypass calling AVS to process utterance -i INVOCATION, --invocation INVOCATION  invocation name of skill -r, --regen  regenerate voice input files
+  -C CONFIG  path to the configuration file
+  --config CONFIG  ...
+  -I INPUTDIR  path to voice input directory --inputdir INPUTDIR  ...
+  -O OUTPUTDIR  path to voice output directory --outputdir OUTPUTDIR  ...
+  -S SKILLDIR  path to skill directory
+  --skilldir SKILLDIR  ...
+  -T TESTSDIR  path to tests directory
+   --testsdir TESTSDIR  ...
+  -a AVSTASKS  number of concurrent AVS requests --avstasks AVSTASKS  ...
+  -b  bypass calling AVS to process utterance
+  --bypass  ...
+  -i INVOCATION  invocation name of skill
+  --invocation INVOCATION  ...
+  -r  regenerate voice input files
+  --regen  ...
-  -s SYNTH, --synth SYNTH  TTS synthesizer to use (espeak, osx, sapi) -t TTSTASKS, --ttstasks TTSTASKS  number of concurrent TTS conversions -w WRITECONFIG, --writeconfig WRITECONFIG  path for generated configuration file
+  -s SYNTH  TTS synthesizer to use (espeak, osx, sapi) --synth SYNTH  ...
+  -t TTSTASKS  number of concurrent TTS conversions --ttstasks TTSTASKS  ...
+  -w WRITECONFIG  path for generated configuration file --writeconfig WRITECONFIG  ...

 | With the exception of the following, most of the arguments simply override the configuration file settings.
 So refer to `The configuration file <The configuration file>`_ section for details.
 |